gregfjohnson/cmath/README.md

 Known issues

 Currently, type(c) returns 'table' for complex values.
-I'm not sure how to fix that.
-It would be nice if type(c) could be made to report 'number' even for complex values.
+I chose not to re-define the global lua 'type()' function.
 However, cmath.type(c) does correctly return 'complex' for complex values.

 In the current version of cmath.lua, attempts to compare complex values with standard numbers do not work.
 I.e.,

  - e ^ (pi * i) == -1

 incorrectly returns false.
 Equality works as expected if both values are complex:

  - e ^ (pi * i) == -1 + 0*i

 correctly returns true.